domluther/ks3Computing/Overview.md

 The application is structured into several modules, each focusing on a different area of the KS3 Computing curriculum.

 Completed Modules:
-Input & Output Tool: A drag-and-drop activity where students categorize computer hardware into a Venn diagram (Input, Output, Both).
+Hardware & Software Tool: A drag-and-drop activity where students categorize computer hardware into a Venn diagram (Input, Output, Both).

 Modules in Development:
 IT Skills: This section will focus on fundamental computer literacy.